 Students should save the following, in order, as one PDF file.
 When labeling the PDF file, please include your first and last name, outstanding undergraduate category, and university name.
-The final application must be submitted by the student's department head/chair via email to Andrew Muhammad@utk.edu) (be sure to include 2023 FDRS Scholarship Award in the subject line).
+The final application must be submitted by the student's department head/chair via email to Nathan Kemper (nkemper@uark.edu) (be sure to include 2025 FDRS Scholarship Award in the subject line).